google/starthinker/tutorials/testing_ui.md

 UI tests use the open source out of the box [Django Test Framework](https://docs.djangoproject.com/en/2.2/topics/testing/).
 These are standard Python unit tests with a few additional Django helpers.
 Tests use command line credentials.
-Tests can be excuted per Django instructons or via the helper bash script:
+Tests can be executed per Django instructons or via the helper bash script:

 ## Steps
 ```